Oregon High School

 As a student at Amherst College, Lindsay chose to major in physics.
-However, she struggled with insecurities about her ability to do science and came close to switching majors.
+While at Amherst, she often questioned if she truly ‘belonged’ in the scientific community, and came close to changing her major.
 After researching the reasons behind the persistent gender gap in the field of physics, Lindsay co-founded a study group aimed at fostering a sense of community among female physics students and helping them to value their talents and abilities.
 Today, she does her best to help all of her students recognize their strengths in science.

-Upon graduation, Lindsay became inspired by her parents’ development work in Guatemala.
-Realizing that she had a lot to learn about how the majority of the world lives, she moved to Mozambique to teach English and computer skills.
-“From all this, I learned how important it is for students to actively participate in their own education and I realized that critical thinking is a skill that needs to be taught and practiced, not just something we’re all born with.”
+Upon graduation, Lindsay volunteered in Mozambique for a year, teaching English and computer skills.
+“From that experience, I learned how important it is for students to actively participate in their own education.
+I realized that critical thinking is a skill that needs to be taught and practiced, not just something we’re born with.”

 Since then, Lindsay has taught physics, chemistry, geometry, and astronomy in a variety of settings—a private boarding school, a charter school, large and small public schools, and summer camps.
 After her first two years in the classroom, she enrolled in the Masters and Credential In Science and Math Education (MACSME) Program at the University of California, Berkeley.
 She joined the 2009 KSTF cohort after her first year of graduate school.
 “The MACSME program emphasized using education research to inform our teaching practices.
 KSTF closed this loop for me by placing a high value on the knowledge that teachers generate through their experiences in the classroom, and by encouraging us to collaboratively inquire into our practice with others in the larger education community.”